Cornish Rex vs. Devon Rex: What’s the Difference?

 Devon Rex

-• Choose a Cornish Rex if you want a sleek, athletic, and affectionate companion that is always on the move.
-They do well in active households and love engaging in play.
+If you want a sleek, athletic, and loving friend who is always on the go, get a Cornish Rex.
+They do well in homes where people are active and enjoy playing.

-Both breeds are loving and social and make excellent pets for families, singles, or anyone who enjoys a playful and affectionate feline friend.
+Both types of cats are friendly and loving, and they make great pets for families, singles, or anyone who likes a playful and loving cat.

 Quick Comparison Table